-Name Phone Name Name of Pers of Person(s) That Discriminated Against You Address Location and Position of Person (If Known) City, State, Zip City, State, Zip Agency involved Date of Alleged Incident Because of: Color igin \square Sex What Remedy are you requesting?
-Explain As Briefly And Clearly As P Involved.
-Be Sure To Include How C Pertaining To Your Case. ossible What Happened Ai Other Persons Were Treate nd How \ ou Were Discr iminated Against.
-Indicate Who Was Also Attach Any Written Material Signature Date

-Please Mail Complaint to:
+Name Phone Name of Person(s) That Discriminated Against You Address Location and Position of Person (If Known) City, State, Zip City, State, Zip Agency involved Date of Alleged Incident Discrimination Race Color National Or Because of: Sex What Remedy are you requesting?
+Explain As Briefly And Clearly As Possible What Happened And How You Were Discriminated Against.
+Indicate Who Was Involved.
+Be Sure To Include How Other Persons Were Treated Differently Than You.
+Also Attach Any Written Material Pertaining To Your Case.
+Signature Date Please Mail Complaint to: